 Make sure your balance bike has somewhere to put feet to mimic the pedals for later.

-A pedal bike with stabilisers is not going to help your child learn to ride a bike.
+A pedal bike with training wheels/stabilisers will not help your child learn to ride a bike.
 They are heavy for a child as they need to be bigger than a balance bike and the additional brakes, drivetrain and cranks all add significant weight.
-Bikes fitted with stabilisers make the child’s center of gravity far higher than necessary, and are scary when they do fall over.
+Bikes fitted with support training wheels make the child’s centre of gravity far higher than necessary and are scary when falling over.
 Pedal Bikes with stabilisers teach a child to pedal a bike whilst rocking precariously from one side to another.
-It is next to impossible to get both stabilisers touching the ground simultaneously as pavements are rarely flat smooth surfaces.
+It is impossible to get both touching the ground simultaneously as pavements are rarely flat smooth surfaces.

-As soon as the stabilisers are removed then you are back to square one and have to learn to balance still.
+As soon as they are removed, then you are back to square one and have to learn to balance still.

-They still of course provide exercise and fun but compare that to a balance bike.
+They still provide exercise and fun but compare that to a balance bike.

 How does a balance bike work?

-Riding a bike requires coordination and includes pedaling, balancing steering, and braking.
-That is a lot of skills to learn at once for a toddler, so by concentrating on the skill “balance” first, as that is the hardest skill to learn, children gain confidence quicker.
+Riding a bike requires coordination and includes pedalling, balancing steering, and braking.
+That is a lot of skills to learn for a toddler, so children gain confidence quicker by concentrating on the skill “balance” first, as that is the hardest skill to learn.
 Balance bikes are a much better way to learn to ride a bike, as they focus on only balance and steering first; the two most essential skills to master to get cycling.

 Lighter Bikes improve confidence.
-When you are small and light, it’s important the bike is in proportion to what you can comfortably handle.
-Balance Bikes need to be super light; then even the smallest child can lift the bike and move it around easily.
-It improves confidence as the child can walk their balance bike along independently and they relish their newfound sense of freedom.
+When you are small and light, the bike must be in proportion to what you can comfortably handle.
+Balance Bikes need to be super light; even the smallest child can lift the bike and move it around easily.
+It improves confidence as the child can walk their balance bike along independently, and they relish their newfound sense of freedom.

 The toddler sets the speed.
-With both feet on the floor the child will walk the bike along, at their own speed.
-As they don’t have to concern themselves with brakes and pedals they learn to control their own speed from Day 1 and as confidence and balance improve they will start getting quicker.
+With both feet on the floor, the child will walk the bike along at their speed.
+As they don’t have to concern themselves with brakes and pedals, they learn to control their speed from Day 1 and as confidence and balance improve, they will start getting quicker.

 They can stop when they wish to!
 Balance bikes brake by the child placing their feet back on the floor, which is good instinctive behaviour.
 After all, if your brakes fail as an adult, that is exactly what you would do.
 That feeling of being able to control what they are doing is an important one as prevents tantrums.
-No wonder toddlers strapped into pushchairs throw a wobble now and again; as they have no say in what they are doing and are not getting any exercise.
-Use a balance bike and the whole experience is much safer and the child (and you) feels happier.
+No wonder toddlers strapped into pushchairs throw a wobble now and again, as they have no say in what they are doing and are not getting any exercise.
+Use a balance bike; the whole experience is much safer, and the child (and you) feels happier.

-We guarantee that your child will then make a very quick progression to riding a normal pedal bike.
+We guarantee that your child will quickly progress, needing a bike with pedals.
 You will never need stabilisers!